Fire and rescue services

 The Nigerian Navy has limited capacity to respond to piracy.
 The International Maritime Bureau issues piracy reports.

-Domestic and international flights are often overbooked, delayed or cancelled suddenly.
+Domestic and international flights are often overbooked, delayed or cancelled with little notice.

 Safety and reliability of some domestic airlines is a concern.
 Airlines may not have strict maintenance procedures and safety standards.
 If you travel on these airlines, insurance may not cover you.